MariaTsantaki/FASMA-synthesis/README.md

 The configuration file is space sensitive and it can include only the values which are other than the defaults.

 FASMA includes the line list for the derivation of stellar parameters (`linelist.lst`), the list of the spectral regions for the spectral synthesis (`intervals.lst`) as tested in [Tsantaki et al. (2018)](https://ui.adsabs.harvard.edu/abs/2018MNRAS.473.5066T/abstract).
-For the chemical abundance determination, FASMA incorporates the line list of 12 elements (`elements.lst`) and the intervals (`intervals_elements.lst`) from [Adibekyan et al. (2015)](https://ui.adsabs.harvard.edu/abs/2015A%26A...583A..94A/abstract) .
+For the chemical abundance determination, FASMA incorporates the line list of 12 elements (`elements.lst`) and the intervals (`intervals_elements.lst`) from [Adibekyan et al. (2015)](https://ui.adsabs.harvard.edu/abs/2015A%26A...583A..94A/abstract).
 The above lists are in the `rawLinelist` folder.
-The correct paths should be provided in the `StarMe_synth.cfg` file.
+The correct paths should be provided in the `config.yml` file.

 # Outputs

-Assuming FASMA works well, the delivered stellar parameters are saved in the `synthresults.dat` and for the chemical abundances in the `synthresults_elements.dat`.
+The delivered stellar parameters are saved in the `synthresults.dat` and for the chemical abundances in the `synthresults_elements.dat`.
 The model atmosphere produced by the interpolation from the model grid is created in the `out.atm` file.
 The output synthetic spectrum of MOOG is in `summary.out`.
 The `linelist.moog` contains the line list in the format of MOOG and `result.out` is the summary of the parameters used for the synthetic spectrum.
-The MOOG configuration file is `batch.par` and its options are also set from the  `StarMe_synth.cfg` file.
+The MOOG configuration file is `batch.par` and its options are also set from the `config.yml` file.

 # AUTHORS